Vasile Goldiș: During the war

 During the First World War, he refused to sign the loyalty declaration towards Hungary as requested by the Tisza government.
 This act, qualified by the Hungarian authorities as "duplicity and lack of patriotism", determined the suspension of the Românul newspaper in March 1916.

 During the war, Vasile Goldiș continued to fight the official policy of Magyarization.
 He protested against the internment in concentration camps of some ethnic Romanians suspected of treason by the Hungarian government.

 Great National Assembly of Alba Iulia and Directory Council of Transylvania

 Late life

-On 2 May 1926 he was elected president at the national congress of the Romanian National Party at Sibiu, but he stepped down after a short period and dedicated his time to cultural activities.
+On 2 May 1926 he was elected president of the national congress of the Romanian National Party at Sibiu, but he stepped down after a short period and dedicated his time to cultural activities.

 Vasile Goldiș lived his last years in Arad in modest conditions.
 He died on 10 February 1934.